 Leishen Cayman is a corporation organized under the laws of the Cayman Islands.
 As such, we believe that we are properly classified as a non-U.S. corporation for U.S. federal income tax purposes.
-Under certain provisions of the Code and U.S. Treasury regulations, however, if pursuant to a plan (or a series of related transactions), a non-U.S. corporation (such as our company) acquires substantially all of the properties constituting a trade or business of a U.S. corporation or partnership, and after the acquisition 80% or more of the stock (by vote or value) of the non-U.S. corporation (excluding stock issued in a public offering related to the acquisition) is owned by former stockholder or partners of the U.S. corporation or partnership by reason of their holding stock or a capital or profits interest in the U.S. corporation or partnership, the non-U.S. corporation will be considered a U.S. corporation for U.S. federal income tax purposes.
-You are urged to consult your tax advisor concerning the income tax purposes, holding or disposing of Ordinary Shares if we were to be treated as a U.S. corporation for U.S. federal income tax purposes.
+Under certain provisions of the Code and U.S. Treasury regulations, however, if pursuant to a plan (or a series of related transactions), a non-U.S. corporation (such as our company) acquires substantially all of the properties constituting a trade or business of a U.S. corporation or partnership, and after the acquisition 80% or more of the stock (by vote or value) of the non-U.S. corporation (excluding stock issued in a public offering related to the acquisition) is owned by former stockholder or partners of the U.S. corporation or partnership we ason of their holding stock or a capital or profits interest in the U.S. corporation or partnership, holding or disposing of Ordinary Shares if we were to be treated as a U.S. corporation for U.S. federal income tax purposes.
 The remainder of this discussion assumes that our company is treated as a non-U.S. corporation for U.S. Federal income tax purposes.